Originally published February 25, 2021, updated May 16, 2022

 ML algorithms rely on large volumes of quality data to classify, train, and refine their results.

-A garbage in, garbage out situation is the Achilles heel of AI.
+A garbage in, garbage out situation is the Achilles heel of AI in the eCommerce industry.
 Without a top-down approach to maintaining data quality, data governance, and data literacy, companies are blind to how their data situation impacts their AI project.